bhstoller/AgeTransform-VAE/README.md

 ### 1. Training from Scratch
 <p align="justify">
 We trained the Conditional VAE from scratch using PyTorch.
 The model was optimized using the Adam optimizer with a learning rate of 0.0008 for 500 epochs.
-Training was performed on the Apple MPS backend (ARM-based MacBook Pro), ensuring efficient utilization of hardware resources.
+Training was performed on the Apple MPS backend (ARM-based MacBook Pro), so the model was optimized for M-Class architectures.
 </p>

 ### 2. Architecture Inspiration